MISSION

 The mission of “TrashBata” is to use multi-media performance art to think about the problem of plastic in a new way.
 The “bata de cola” is a long train skirt traditionally used by the female flamenco dancer in flamenco/Spanish dance.
 In this piece, instead of the usual skirt made out of lively ruffles, bright colors or polka dots, a bata made out of trash follows the dancer with every movement.
 Will we ever escape plastic bottles, plastic bags, six-pack rings, plastic utensils, and other permutations of this toxic material that we humans blindly over-manufacture and overuse?

-TrashBata was started in 2020 with a grant from the Lower Manhattan Cultural Council, and was first performed via livestream on October 30, 2021 at the studios of Creative Cultural Center, NYC thanks to a grant from New York Foundation for the Arts City Artist Corps.
+TrashBata was launched in 2020 with a grant from the Lower Manhattan Cultural Council, and was first performed via livestream on October 30, 2021 at the studios of Creative Cultural Center, NYC thanks to a grant from New York Foundation for the Arts City Artist Corps.

 Visit the TrashBata YouTube channel to see highlights of past performances and learn more!